The Bankrate promise

-However, the minimums to qualify for different types of mortgages are much lower:
+The minimum credit score to qualify for different types of mortgages ranges a good deal.

-Still, it’s best to have the highest score possible before you apply for a mortgage.
-The higher your score, the better chance you’ll have of being approved for a mortgage and the lower interest rate you’ll get.
+Still, it’s best to have the highest score possible before you apply for a mortgage: In fact, the median credit score for new mortgage borrowers is 766, according to the fourth quarter 2022 Federal Reserve Bank of New York report on household debt.
+The greater your score, the better chance you’ll have of being approved for a mortgage and the lower the interest rate you’ll get.
 The best rates go to borrowers with scores of 740 or higher.

-Tips to improve credit before getting a mortgage
+How to improve your credit score before getting a mortgage

 1. Check your credit reports and scores

 Get a copy of your credit report from each major credit bureau (Equifax, Experian and TransUnion) through AnnualCreditReport.com.
-Aside from reviewing your scores, make sure there are no mistakes, such as incorrect contact information.
+Aside from reviewing your scores, make sure there are no mistakes, especially regarding late payments or closed accounts.
 If there is an error, contact the bureau to dispute it as soon as possible.

 2. Pay all your bills on time

 Keep all accounts in good standing.
 Missing a payment can lower your credit score, and late payments can stay on your report for up to seven years.
-If you’re currently late on a payment but still within the grace period, contact the creditor right away to see if you can get things back on track.
+If you’re currently late on a payment but still within the grace period, contact the creditor right away to see if you can get things back on track (and the late charge erased).
 If you do have a late payment on your record, strive to make payments on-time moving forward.